-- (a) Emission of greenhouse gases; - (b) Generation of waste and hazardous materials; - (c) Use of energy, water, manufactured products and natural resources.
+- (a) Emission of greenhouse gases; - (b) Generation of waste and hazardous materials;

-To address key issues of environmental concern and minimize its environmental impact,
+(c) Use of energy, water, manufactured products and natural resources.

-Key Alliance Group Berhad is committed to:
+To address key issues of environmental concern and minimize its environmental impact, Key Alliance Group Berhad is committed to:

-- (a) Minimising its emissions of other greenhouse gases and becoming as close to carbon neutrality as possible; - (b) Reduce the production of and recycle waste; and - (c) Efficiently use energy, water, manufactured products (e.g. paper) and natural resources.
+- (a) Minimising its emissions of other greenhouse gases and becoming as close to carbon neutrality as possible; - (b) Reduce the production of and recycle waste; - (c) Efficiently use energy, water, manufactured products (e.g. paper) and natural resources; - (d) Centralize monitoring of the electricity usage of all offices to identify energy waste;